lpcvai/2021-LPCVC-Referee/README.md

 test-solution [-t Threshold] [Submitted CSV file] [Correct CSV File]
 ```

-Threshold: Integer that correspons to the number of frames away the submitted input answer can be from the correct input
+Threshold: Integer that corresponds to the number of frames away the submitted input answer can be from the correct input
 when tracking when a ball is caught.
 This is an optional argument, and the default is 10.
 Submitted CSV File: Result CSV
 file from submission.
 Correct CSV File: The Ground Truth CSV file.